-- 15. National Reports should focus on describing the specific measures a Contracting Party is implementing to address the articles of the Convention. - 16.
-To facilitate the Review Process, a stand-alone report rather than a report restricted to changes and updates only should be used to avoid the need to reference and review earlier reports.
+15. National Reports should focus on describing the specific measures a Contracting Party is implementing to address the articles of the Convention.

+16. To facilitate the review process, a stand-alone report rather than a report restricted to changes and updates only should be used to avoid the need to reference and review earlier reports.

-- 17. The first National Report of a Contracting Party may need to contain more comprehensive information than subsequent reports, also on the Contracting Party's nuclear programme. - 18.
-The National Report of a Contracting Party at following meetings, while still being a standalone report, should highlight updated information on matters covered in the previous reports, noting significant changes in national nuclear safety laws, regulations and practices.
+17. The first National Report of a Contracting Party may need to contain more comprehensive information than subsequent reports, also on the Contracting Party's nuclear programme.

+18. The National Report of a Contracting Party at following meetings, while still being a standalone report, should highlight updated information on matters covered in the previous reports, noting significant changes in national nuclear safety laws, regulations and practices.
 It should also address safety issues that have been identified in the Contracting Party's previous report or that have arisen since the previous report.
 In particular, it should address progress in safety improvements at existing nuclear installations.
-It should address any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties and to specific topics identified at the Organizational Meeting.
-Finally, Contracting Parties are encouraged also to address international review mission results in their National Reports, where applicable and appropriate, including recommendations and follow-up actions. - 19.
-The IAEA safety requirements and, if appropriate, the safety guides can give valuable guidance on how to meet the obligations of the Convention. - 20.
-Each National Report should contain an Introduction and a Summary as described in Chapter III. - 21.
-National Reports should incorporate any necessary references to national laws and to legislative, regulatory and administrative arrangements.
+It should address any recommendations adopted at the plenary sessions of the previous Review Meeting of the Contracting Parties and to specific topics identified at the Organizational Meeting as well as any suggestions or challenges summarized in the Rapporteur's Report for that Contracting Party at the previous Review Meeting.
+Finally, Contracting Parties are strongly encouraged to address international peer review mission results in their National Reports, where applicable and appropriate, including recommendations and follow-up actions.